Ganeshuthiravasagam/P1-Loops/README.md

-## Question
+# Question

-- 1) Write a program which will find all such numbers which are divisible by 7 but are not a multiple of 5, between 2000 and 3200 (both included).
+- A) Write a program which will find all such numbers which are divisible by 7 but are not a multiple of 5, between 2000 and 3200 (both included).
 The numbers obtained should be printed in a comma separated sequence on a single line.

-- 2) Write a python program to accept user's first and last name and then getting them printed in the reverse order with a space between first name and last name.
+- B) Write a python program to accept user's first and last name and then getting them printed in the reverse order with a space between first name and last name.

-- 3) Write a python program to find the volume of a sphere with diameter 12 cm, Formula: V = 4/3 * π * r ^ 3
+- C) Write a python program to find the volume of a sphere with diameter 12 cm
+Formula: V = 4/3 * π * r ^ 3

+## ⭐Prerequisites

+- Just your time is enough to understand this code.

+## ⭐ Tools required

+-  Python installed on your computer
+-  Jupyter Notebook